BailurVikramBhat/mern-revision/README.md

 # MERN Stack CRUD Application

 Welcome to the **MERN Stack CRUD Application**!
 This project is a basic implementation of a CRUD (Create, Read, Update, Delete) application for managing a products database stored in MongoDB.
 Currently, the backend is fully functional, and the frontend will be available soon.

+## What's New

+- The codebase is now highly modularized, making it easier to maintain and extend.
+- The entire backend application is ready for the frontend to consume, with well-defined API endpoints and robust error handling.

 ## Features